Skip to main content

 Portions of municipal garages and public works buildings may be eligible for other grants based on standalone components of the project.
 For example:

 • Existing structures that need energy improvements or new structures may be able to use energy incentives from electric utilities or Efficiency Vermont to lower project costs.
 They also might be able to access a grant from the Municipal Energy Resilience Program (MERP) or a loan through Municipal Energy Revolving Fund.
 Both programs are through the Vermont Department of Buildings and General Services.
-The Revolving Fund is expected to be established in late 2024/early 2025.
+The Revolving Fund is expected to be established in late 2024 or early 2025.

 • Sites that have suffered damage from natural disasters, such as flooding, may be eligible for funding through hazard mitigation programs.